LeonardoSaccotelli/Numerical-Methods-For-Computer-Science/README.md

   * Echelon Form and Row Reduced Echelon Form with applications
     * Computation of the spanning sets of all the four fundamental subspaces
     * Image compression
+  * Matrix Product with applications
+    * Airport, flights and connectivity matrix
   * Text Mining Application using Vector-Space-model
 * Project Exam